Quansight-Labs/numpy_pytorch_interop/blogpost/post.md

 PyTorch in NumPy 2.0.
 The relevant technical document is [NEP 50](https://numpy.org/neps/nep-0050-scalar-promotion.html).
 `torch.compile` went ahead and implemented NEP 50 rather than the about-to-be-deprecated rules.

-In general, `torch.compile` will match the semantics of the last NumPy release.
+In general, `torch.compile` will match the semantics of the lastest NumPy release.

 ## Beyond NumPy: SciPy and scikit-learn

-In parallel to this effort, other Quansight engineers have designed, proposed and got merged a way to support PyTorch arrays within SciPy and scikit-learn.
-This was encountered with a big enthusiasm by the other maintainers from these libraries, as it was shown that using PyTorch as a backend would often yield considerable speed-ups.
+In parallel to this effort of making torch.compile understand NumPy code, other Quansight engineers have designed and proposed a way to support PyTorch tensors within scikit-learn and SciPy.
+This was received enthusiastically by other maintainers from these libraries, as it was shown that using PyTorch as a backend would often yield considerable speed-ups.and support in a number of APIs.
+Support for PyTorch tensors across an initial set of APIs and submodules has now been merged into both projects.

-This can of course be combined with `torch.compile`  to be able to compile programs that rely on these other libraries.
+This sets the stepping stone to move towards a future where PyTorch tensors can be used within other libraries in the Python data ecosystem.
+Even more, this will enable running these other libraries on GPU and even compiling code mixing these libraries and PyTorch, similar to how we have been discussed in this post.

-Note that the initial support is just restricted to a few algorithms in scikit-learn and to `scipy.cluster` in SciPy.
+Note that this initial support is just restricted to a few algorithms in scikit-learn and to `scipy.cluster` and `scipy.fft` in SciPy.

 If you want to learn more about this effort, how to use it, or how to help moving it forward, see this post.
 [TODO link post]

-## Conclusion [TODO Make sure Greg approves this wording] PyTorch has committed
+## Conclusion

-since its inception to be a framework compatible with the rest of the Python ecosystem.
+PyTorch has committed since its inception to be a framework compatible with the rest of the Python ecosystem.
 Enabling compiling NumPy programs, and establishing the tools necessary to do the same for other prominent libraries are two more steps in this direction.
 Quansight and Meta continue working in this direction, improving the compatibility between PyTorch and the rest of the ecosystem.

-From Quansight, we would like to thank Meta for funding this project and all the previous work that lead to it, like improving the NumPy compatibility within PyTorch, and developing the [python Array API](https://data-apis.org/array-api/latest/).
+From Quansight, we would like to thank Meta for funding this project as well as previous work on improving NumPy compatibility within PyTorch, and the project that led to support PyTorch within scikit-learn and SciPy.
+These are giant leaps towards consolidating PyTorch as the reference framework within the open source Python data ecosystem.
-Without this consistent support, this would not have been possible.